prismicio/prismic-gatsby/docs/08-use-gatsby-cloud.md

 ## 5. Enable previews in your repository

 Navigate to your Gatsby Cloud dashboard.
-Adjacent to the **Site Settings** tab, select the **CMS Preview** tab on the far right.
+Next to the **Site Settings** tab, select the **CMS Preview** tab.

-Copy the URL that appears in the middle of the page (it should start with "preview-").
+Copy the URL in the middle of the page (it should start with "preview-").

 ![Preview URL](https://images.prismic.io/prismicio-docs-v3/8ff13ed6-2b2a-4511-967a-74d75eca33de_imagef3.png?auto=compress,format&rect=0,0,1480,324&w=960&h=210)

-Next, set up your Prismic repository for the Preview URL.
+Next, set up your Prismic repository with that Preview URL.

 1. In your Prismic repository, navigate to **Settings** and select **Previews** in the sidebar.
 1. Click the **Create a Preview** button.